Tadbhava: Tadbhavas in the Odia language

 Odia words are divided into native words (desaja), those borrowed from Sanskrit (tatasam) and those adapted with little modification from Sanskrit (tatbhaba).
 The 17th-century dictionary Gitabhidhana by Upendra Bhanja, Sabda Tattva Abhidhana (1916) by Gopinath Nanda and Purnachandra Oriya Bhashakosha (1931) by GC Praharaj with 185,000 Words, Promoda Abhidan (1942) with 150,000 words by PC Deb and Damodara Mishar classified the Odia words as deśi, tatsama or tadbhava.

 The Odia words are derived from Odia verbal roots, which are derived from Sanskrit verbal roots.
 The Odia words are called Tatabhaba Krudanta words.
 For example, kandana is derived from Odia dhatu kanda, which is derived from Sanskrit kranda dhatu.

 Tadbhavas in other South Asian languages

-In the context of Dravidian, Austro-Asiatic, and Tibeto-Burman languages of South Asia, the terms "tatsama" and "tadbhava" are used to describe words which have been borrowed from Sanskrit either unmodified ("tatsama") or modified ("tadbhava").
+In the context of Dravidian, Austroasiatic, and Tibeto-Burman languages of South Asia, the terms "tatsama" and "tadbhava" are used to describe words which have been borrowed from Sanskrit either unmodified ("tatsama") or modified ("tadbhava").
 Tadbhava as used in relation to these languages, therefore, corresponds more accurately with the categories of tatsama and semi-tatsama used in relation to the vocabulary of modern Indo-Aryan languages.
 All Dravidian languages contain a proportion of tadbhava and tatsama words, possibly exceeding over half of the vocabulary of literary Kannada and Telugu, with Malayalam being among the most in common with Sanskrit and Tamil having less Sanskrit than the other three.